 Here’s a bit more information about it:

-Here’s how Birth Trauma Recovery can help you:
+Here’s how TBR 3 Step REWIND Technique can help you:

-The aim of Birth Trauma Recovery is to allow you to come to terms with your birth or post-birth experience.
+The aim of TBR 3 Step REWIND Technique is to allow you to come to terms with your birth or post-birth experience.
 It won’t erase the memory of your baby’s birth/experience, but it will enable you to reflect differently.

 - Identify and isolate specific events or series of events around your birth/experience that are causing you difficulty to process – maybe ruminating in your head

-- The REWIND process may help to neutralise these feelings – ie you won’t cry or feel angry when you remember your baby’s birth
+- The REWIND process can help to neutralise these feelings – i.e. you won’t cry or feel angry when you remember your baby’s birth – you will be reflecting in a different way

 - Helps you re-gain control and get on with life again